 - 17.01 The President shall be the Chief Executive Officer of the Corporation, shall preside at all meetings of the Corporation and of the Board, shall have the duty and authority of general and active management of the affairs of the Corporation, and shall, to the best of his or her ability, do all things to carry into effect all orders and resolutions of the General Meeting or the Board. - 17.02 The Vice-President shall, in the absence or disability of the President, perform the duties and exercise the powers of the President and shall perform such other duties as may be prescribed by the President or the Board. - 17.03 The Treasurer shall have custody of the funds and securities of the Corporation and shall keep full and accurate accounts of all assets, liabilities, receipts and disbursements of the Corporation in the books belonging to the Corporation and shall deposit all moneys, securities and other valuable effects in the name and to the credit of the Corporation in such chartered bank or trust company, or, in the case of securities, with such registered dealer in securities as may be designated by the Board from time to time.
-The Treasurer shall issue a receipt for any funds received by him or her on behalf of the Corporation.
-The Treasurer shall disburse the funds of the Corporation according to direction from the Corporation, its Board or President after taking satisfactory receipts or vouchers for such disbursements, and shall render

-- to the President, and to the Directors at the Annual General Meeting of the Corporation, or whenever required by the Board, an accounting of all the Corporation's transactions to the date of that meeting or requirement and a statement of the financial position of the Corporation at the time of that meeting or requirement, and shall perform such other duties as may be prescribed by the President or the Board. - 17.04 The Secretary shall record all votes and take the minutes of all meetings of the Corporation and of the Board, and shall keep a record of the same and of all correspondence, and the books and records of the Corporation, except the financial books and records, and shall keep a separate record of all resolutions of the Board which relate to the working and functions of the Corporation and of any proposed Bylaw and Rule changes, and shall give or cause to be given, notice of all meetings of the Board, and shall perform such other duties as may be prescribed by the President or the Board, and shall have custody of the seal, if any, of the Corporation.
-The Secretary shall make available to all CDS Members an updated copy of the Corporation's Bylaws no later than September 1 of each calendar year. - 17.05 The duties of any other officers of the Corporation shall be such as the terms of their engagement call for or the Board required of them - 17.06 The Professional Division Executive Director is the Chief Executive Officer of the Professional Division and has full authority to manage the day-to-day business and sport affairs of the CDS Professional Division, subject to the directions given to him or her by the CDS Professional Division.
+The Treasurer shall issue a receipt for any funds received by him or her on behalf of the Corporation, its Board or President after taking satisfactory receipts or vouchers for such disbursements, and shall render to the President, and to the Directors at the Annual General Meeting of the Corporation, or whenever required by the Board, an accounting of all the Corporation's transactions to the date of that meeting or requirement and a statement of the financial position of the Corporation at the time of that meeting or the Board. - 17.04 The Secretary shall record all votes and take the minutes of all meetings of the Corporation and of the Board, and shall keep a record of the same and of all correspondence, and the books and records of the Corporation, except the financial books and records, and shall keep a separate record of all resolutions of the Board which relate to the working and functions of the Corporation and of any proposed Bylaw and Rule changes, and shall give or cause to be given, notice of all meetings of the Board, and shall perform such other duties as may be prescribed by the President or the Board, and shall have custody of the seal, if any, of the Corporation.
+The Secretary shall make available to all CDS Members an updated copy of theCorporation's Bylaws no later than September 1 of each calendar year. - 17.05 The duties of any other officers of the Corporation shall be such as the terms of their engagement call for or the Board required of them - 17.06 The Professional Division Executive Director is the Chief Executive Officer of the Professional Division and has full authority to manage the day-to-day business and sport affairs of the CDS Professional Division, subject to the directions given to him or her by the CDS Professional Division.

-BYLAW 18 - PROFESSIONAL DIVISION (effective October 4, 2015)
+BYLAW 18 - PROFESSIONAL DIVISION {effective October 4, 2015}